CommunityDragon/Docs/wad.md

 Paths of files in WAD archives are hashed using 64-bit [xxHash](http://cyan4973.github.io/xxHash/) with seed 0.
 Since paths are not stored in the archive in clear, they have to be guessed.
 Paths can also be restored from BIN files in the archive.
-This is a very good technique and will give you atleast 70% of the unknown hashes.
+This is a very good technique and will give you at least 70% of the unknown hashes.

 Hashed paths are all in lowercase.
 They usually use letters, digits and characters from `._-`.
 Rare occurrences also uses spaces and `@`.